Texas Nurse-Family Partnership

 Success Story

-Dani has completed her testing and is now a certified medical assistant, all while caring for and nurturing her baby during her critical first year.
+Dani successfully completed relationship and mental health counseling through a local mental health provider.
+She also completed her testing and is now a certified medical assistant, all while caring for and nurturing her baby during her critical first year.